-1. Shut off the engine.
+- 1. Shut off the engine.

-2. Carefully turn the low-speed needle clockwise until lightly seated.
+- 2. Carefully turn the low-speed needle (A) clockwise until lightly seated.
 Do not force.

-3. Back needle out 1 turn (Walbro) or 1-3/4 turns (Bendix).
-Back needle out 1-1/8 turns on 800 Snow-mobile.
+- 3. Back low-speed needle (A) out 1/2 turn.

-4. Start engine.
+- 4. Start engine.

-5. On Walbro carburetors, turn low-speed needle clockwise or counterclockwise until smoothest running and highest rpm is obtained.
+- Turn low-speed needle (A) clockwise or counterclockwise until smoothest running and highest rpm is obtained.

-NOTE: On machines equipped with Walbro carburetors, keep the low-speed needle adjusted as lean (clockwise) as possible, while still providing smooth idling and unfaltering acceleration.
+NOTE: Keep the low-speed needle (A) adjusted as lean (turned clockwise) as possible, while still providing smooth idling and unfaltering acceleration.
 This will reduce spark plug fouling.
-6. On Bendix carburetors, turn low-speed needle clockwise slowly until engine falters (looses rpm).
-Then back needle out 1/4 turn.
-Readjust idle stop screw as necessary.